thulab/iotdb-quality/docs/en/DataProfiling/MinMax.md

 **Input Series:** Only support a single input series.
 The type is INT32 / INT64 / FLOAT / DOUBLE.

-+ `method`: When set to "batch", anomaly test is conducted after importing all data points; when set to "stream", it is required to provide minimum and maximum values.
++ `compute`: When set to "batch", anomaly test is conducted after importing all data points; when set to "stream", it is required to provide minimum and maximum values.
 The default method is "batch".
 + `min`: The maximum value when method is set to "stream".
 + `max`: The minimum value when method is set to "stream".